bouvdog/CfNA/README.md

 # Player aid for the hex and counter game, Campaign for North Africa

+## Acknowledgements
+Algorithms and ideas about hexgrids was leveraged and taken from: https://www.redblobgames.com/grids/hexagons/

 ## Design notions
 Given that the entities in game (map, units) are 'objects', an OO approach seems feasible.
 Perhaps serialize the actual objects into and out of the game with persistence to the file system.